Discovering Subgroups with Exceptional Survival Characteristics: Additional Results

 \section{Additional Results}

 In this section, we provide additional experimental results on our synthetic benchmark, where we vary different aspects of the data and subgroup generation processes.
-Also, we provide additional results from our real-world data regarding subgroup sizes found by each method.
-Lastly, we provide the full rules discovered in our case study along with their pruned versions.
+Also, we provide additional results from our real-world data regarding subgroup sizes and rule lengths found by each method, along with the runtimes.
+Lastly, we provide the full rules learned in our case study along with their pruned versions.